dempseyf64/Monopoly-Sprint4/README.md

 ## How to Run
 1. Clone the repository to your local machine. "git clone `paste url here`"
 2. Ensure you have Java, Maven, and SDK 23.0.2 installed.
+3. Change your Directory to Monopoly-Sprint4 using `cd` in your terminal
-3. Build the project using Maven (run.sh) will do this
+4. Then Build the project using Maven (run.sh) will do this
-4. `sh run.sh` will run the program as a script doing the commands for you.
+5. `sh run.sh` will also run the program as a script doing the commands for you.

 ## UML Diagram
 ![UML PDF](https://github.com/grigolir/CMonopolyProject-Sprint-3/blob/main/UML%20Sprint%203.png)